 These objectives will be achieved through a combination of formal course work, comprehensive exams, and a dissertation normally completed in five years (15 terms).

 Field comprehensives in the Graduate Program in Science and Technology Studies serve two primary and closely related purposes.
 First, they require doctoral students to situate their areas of research within a clearly defined field of scholarly study in Science and Technology Studies.
 Second, they require students to demonstrate a sound knowledge of the major scholarly works that define and illuminate their fields of scholarly study.
 Both are important in the formation of a scholar in Science and Technology Studies.
 Undertaking these exams will prepare and qualify students to teach undergraduate courses in the fields examined and will equip students with the specialized knowledge they need to undertake research for their doctoral dissertation.
-Normally, it is expected that students will take the exam by the end of October of their third year (7th term) of study.
+Normally, it is expected that students will take the exam by 25 August in PhD II.
 In the case of failure students will be permitted to re-sit the examination only once, and the re-examination is to take place within six months of the date of the first examination.
 A second failure will require withdrawal from the Program.

 Students will select three of the four following fields:

 - Physical Systems

 Or they will select two of the four fields above and construct a field within a discipline, in consultation with the Program Director and the Supervisor, which does not substantially duplicate any of the four STS fields.
 Normally, to prepare for the disciplinary field, students will successfully complete a course in that discipline in addition to creating a reading list.

 The composition of the reading lists must be done carefully.
 A large number of the works are selected by the student, but in close consultation with their supervisor.
 It is highly recommended that students also consult with the members of their examination committee.
 The reading lists will be composed of two parts:

 - A list of 15 core works common to all students being examined in that field and compiled by faculty in that field.